-The Siemens S55 mobile phone (FCC ID: PWX-S55) is in compliance with the Federal Communications Commission (FCC) Guidelines [FCC 2001] for uncontrolled exposure.
-The phone was tested in Head configuration without and with QuickPic Camera.
-In the Body Worn configuration with the following accessories and combinations: "Belt Clip" with "Headset" for normal Talk mode (1 TX slot) and "Belt Clip" without "Headset" for GPRS mode (2 TX slots).
+The Siemens C56 mobile phone (FCC ID: PWX-C56) is in compliance with the Federal Communications Commission (FCC) Guidelines [FCC 2001] for uncontrolled exposure.
+The phone was tested in the Body Worn configuration with the following accessories and combinations: "Belt Clip" with "Headset" for normal Talk mode (1 TX slot) and "Belt Clip" without "Headset" for GPRS mode (1 TX slot).

-A larger Belt Clip is also available, but since it dictates an larger distance than the tested one, additionally measurements are not required.
+A larger Belt Clip and a Leather Case are also available, but since they dictates an larger distance than the tested Belt Clip, additionally measurements are not required.
+Additionally the Leather Case is only a carry case, to establish or to answer a call is not possible because there are no apertures for a headset.